silkenweb/silkenweb/README.tmpl.md

 - Excellent compiler errors, courtesy of `rustc`.
 - Use Rust's well thought out, composable abstractions.
 Need control flow in your components?
 Use `if`, `match`, `dyn traits`, or whatever else Rust provides.

-Of course the downside is that syntax is unlikely to be quite as good as a dedicated macro DSL.
-It's also possible that a sufficiently well thought out and mature macro DSL could also provide great compiler errors and abstractions that compose well with Rust.

 There's nothing to stop a macro DSL being built on top of Silkenweb, to complement the builder APIs.

+The advantage of using a macro DSL is that syntax is tailored to defining document structure.
+Rust syntax is fairly well suited to this, so it's not much of a benefit in reality.

 ## Learning